 It can be a little hard to visualize, so think about it this way: You know the pulp that’s left over when you make almond milk?
 Tofu is essentially made by combining this “pulp” with a thickening coagulant (and water).
 That’s why tofu is sometimes considered more processed than tempeh.

-You can get tofu in a variety of textures such as “silky,” “firm,” and “soft,” but it usually has a Jell-o-like jiggle.
+You can get tofu in a variety of textures such as “silky,” “firm,” and “soft,” but it usually has a Jell-O-like jiggle.
 And while tofu can be sold spiced, it’s generally flavorless.
 “Because tempeh has a heartier taste, some people prefer to use it as meat substitute.
 Tofu on the other hand has a more neutral flavor and absorbs the taste of the other ingredients or spices it’s combined with.
 It can be used in smoothies, stir-fries, soups…,” says Kanda, adding that it’s a good replacement for eggs in many dishes.

 Tofu vs. tempeh: Which is healthier?

 “Nutritionally, tofu and tempeh carry very similar nutrient profiles, and either would make a beneficial addition to a healthy breakfast or meal,” Zanini says, but she adds that they do have differences.
 Nutritionally, here’s how it all breaks down based on one serving (aka 100 grams) of each protein.

 Tempeh may have more calories and fat content, but Kanda says comparing two 100 gram servings is slightly misleading because 100 grams of tempeh will be more filling than 100 grams of tofu, thanks to its high protein and fiber.
 You may have to eat more tofu to feel full because one serving is so low in calories, protein, and fat.

 Even in the nitty gritty nutrient-details, there aren’t a ton of differences between the two soy products.
-“Tofu contains 1 milligram of iron per serving and is a source of alpha-linolenic acid, the essential omega-3 fatty acids.
+“Tofu contains 1 milligram of iron per serving and is a source of alpha-linolenic acid, the essential omega-3 fatty acid.
 Some brands of tofu are fortified with vitamin B12 and vitamin D, and extra calcium—of which there’s naturally a lot,” says Kanda.

 Other factors, tastes, and uses

 Aside from the nutritional information, there’s the whole question about whether or not soy is actually safe to eat.
-While some wellness practitioners advise their patients not to eat soy due to its “estrogen like effects” in the body, the American Cancer Society says that consuming moderate amounts of soy foods is safe for everyone.
+While some wellness practitioners advise their patients not to eat soy due to its “estrogen-like effects” in the body, the American Cancer Society says that consuming moderate amounts of soy foods is safe for everyone.
 Kanda follows the ACS guideline, and encourages her patients to eat soy in moderation and not every day.